1heart/intro-rl/README.md

 # An introduction to reinforcement learning

-This is a brief introduction to reinforcement learning.
-The presentation is [here](intro-rl.pdf)
+This is the repo for a presentation on the **basics of reinforcement learning**, as well as some resources for further information.
+The presentation is located [here](http://yixinlin.net/intro-rl/intro-rl.pdf).

 ## Some resources